brenapp/brenapp/README.md

 ### Hi there 👋

-My name is Brendan, and I'm a recent High School graduate, and freshman Computer Science student at Clemson University.
+My name is Brendan, and I'm a recent High School graduate, and Computer Science student at Clemson University.

 🌱 What I'm learning